Planning for Registration

 Have you completed Advanced Placement (AP), International Baccalaureate (IB), or Dual Enrollment (DE) courses?
 See if you’re eligible for course credit by clicking the buttons below.

 Whether you know exactly what you want to study or you’re eager to play the intellectual field, these guides can help.
 Each PDF includes recommendations, by major, for your first semester (or year) at Wake.
-Click the below button to explore the forest.
+Click the button below to explore the forest.

 From pre-health to engineering to investment banking, we’ve got you covered.
 Click the below button to find more information about these pursuits, including required coursework.